You need to get a medical clearance first, before attempting the neck muscle stretching described here.

 With severe osteoarthritis here, nerves and the spinal cord (brain) itself can be pressed on by bony knobs or bulging discs.

-Here a CT scan or MRI will show narrowed neural foraminae or spinal stenosis respectively, loss of the fat and fluid which normally surround the nervous structures, and deformation of same.
+Here a CT scan or MRI may show narrowed foraminae or spinal stenosis respectively, with loss of the fat and fluid which normally surround and cushion the nervous structures, or deformation of same.

 When doing any neck stretch, giddiness, nausea or tingling (or any other odd sensation) are all good reasons for you to stop immediately.